kachan1208/hello-world/README.md

 <SectionTitle>Set Up Your Client</SectionTitle>

-On the client side we will use the `e3kit` SDK for creating and storing the user's private key on their device an publish the appropriate public key in the Virgil Cloud.
+On the client side we will use the `e3kit` SDK to create and store the user's private key on their device and publish the user's corresponding public key in the Virgil Cloud.

 ## Install e3kit